lewagon/dotfiles/02-OOP/06-Food-Delivery-Day-Two/01-Food-Delivery/README.md

 - Find a specific employee thanks to its id
 - Find a specific employee thanks to username

-Write some code to implement this and crash-test your repository in irb.
+Write some code to implement this and crash-test your repository in `irb`.
 You should create your own `employees.csv` CSV file inside the `data` folder.
 Then test your code by running `rake employee`.

 All green?
 Good!
 Time to `git add`, `commit` and `push`.